Hyperion Heights

 "Hyperion Heights" is the first episode of the seventh season and the 134th episode overall of the American fantasy-drama series Once Upon a Time.
 Directed by Ralph Hemecker and written by series co-creators Edward Kitsis and Adam Horowitz, it premiered on ABC in the United States on October 6, 2017.
 This episode marks a soft reboot in the series, with a new storyline being settled in with new characters and a new setting.

 The seventh season revolves around an older Henry Mills, who moved from Storybrooke to another realm in order to figure out what his story is.
-This episode opens this storyline, introducing reimagined characters, such as Cinderella, and a new curse which turned some of the New Enchanted Forest characters into citizens of a Seattle neighborhood named Hyperion Heights.
+This episode opens this storyline, by introducing reimagined characters, such as Cinderella, and a new curse which turned some of the New Enchanted Forest characters into citizens of a Seattle neighborhood named Hyperion Heights.

+Former series regular Jared S. Gilmore returns as young Henry Mills to help transition the storyline into the soft reboot.

 Upon its original airing, "Hyperion Heights" was watched by 3.26 million viewers and garnered a 0.7/3 Nielsen rating/share.
 It received mixed to positive response from television critics.